OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 5.2 Gacha Draw Flow
 BattleManager receives draw_gacha_requested(tier_tag).
 It queries _battle_instances for instances with location_container_tag == "BATTLE_DRAW_POOL_[tier_tag]".
 If a draw or merge action causes a tiered battle inventory pool to become empty, it is automatically and immediately replenished with all corresponding GachaBalls from the BATTLE_DISCARD_PILE.
+When a reshuffle occurs, any GachaBall instance being moved from the BATTLE_DISCARD_PILE to a BATTLE_DRAW_POOL must have its current_hp and current_pwr stats reset to the base_hp and base_pwr values from its GachaBallDefinition.
 This ensures a player never attempts to draw from a visibly empty pool if matching items exist in the discard pile.
 It picks a random instance and changes its location properties to an available slot in BATTLE_PLAYER_BENCH or BATTLE_ITEM_INVENTORY.
 It emits instance_location_changed(drawn_uuid).
 5.3 Merge Flow